 I’d probably call it a ‘severity scale’ rather than a ‘conceptual tool’, but I’d aim to include both the classification of the problem and Skov and Stage’s secondary dimensions, which I’ll probably call something like ‘impact’ (suggestions, please?).

-This article first appeared in Usability News
+This article first appeared in Usability News, the online magazine of the British Computer Society’s HCI group.

 #usability